digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 Fixity: Refers to information that can be used to check the integrity of a preserved object’s bitstream over time.
 Fixity is an important digital preservation concept to know, so let’s dig a little deeper there.

 -->

 ---

+## Definition
-# Definition: Fixity
+# Fixity Information
-—

-__Fixity__ describes the action of checking a file bitstream’s integrity at regular intervals over the time it lives within a digital repository.
+**Fixity Information** describes the action of checking the integrity of Data Object Content (bitstream) at regular intervals.

 <!--presenter notes

 Fixity is the process of verifying that a data object’s bitstream has not been altered.
 Bitstreams are prone to error degradation or corruption.
 When bitstreams degrade, this is referred to sometimes as bitrot.
 Bitrot can happen for a variety of reasons.
 Remember, all bitstreams are ultimately written onto some sort of physical medium.
 For example, a hard drive writes bitstreams onto spinning metallic plates using magnetism.
 If anything were to happen to the plate, or the head that reads and writes data, such as physical damage like dropping the hard drive onto the floor, shifts in humidity or moisture, power surges, accidental exposure to high-powered magnetis or high temperatures, any of these events could result in bitstream corruption.
 It is important that digital preservation systems are set up to check fixity to ensure bitstream integrity over time.

-This can be done by running a checksum algorithm against a bitstream.
-This process generates a unique string of characters that should match if and when additional checksums are run in the future.
-If a checksum is run at one point does not match a checksum run against the same preservation object at another point, that indicates that the bitstream has been altered.

 -->

 ---

+## Definition
-# Definition: Checksum
+# Checksum
-—

-A__checksum__ is a unique alphanumeric group of characters generated by processing the bitstream of a data object through a specialized algorithm.
+A **checksum** is a unique alphanumeric group of characters generated by processing a bitstream through a specialized algorithm.

 So long as the bitstream remains the same, the checksum should match each time it is generated.

 <!--presenter notes